 Archbishop Gomez is also an enthusiastic supporter of vocations to the priesthood and religious life, and constantly encourages all Catholics to witness their faith in their daily lives.
-He currently serves on the Board of St. John Vianney Seminary in Denver, CO, and is the Chairman of the Board for Assumption Seminary in San Antonio, TX.
-Recently, he became a member of the Advisory Board of the National Conference of Diocesan Vocation Directors.
+He serves on the Board of St. John Vianney Seminary in Denver, CO, was Chairman of the Board for Assumption Seminary in San Antonio, TX, and is now Chairman of the Board for St. John’s Seminary, Camarillo.
+He became is also a member of the Advisory Board of the National Conference of Diocesan Vocation Directors.

 Archbishop Gomez shows his loving and pastoral care for his flock.

 While Auxiliary Bishop of Denver, he served as Rector of the Cathedral Basilica of the Immaculate Conception from 2001 to 2003.
 After that, he was named Moderator of the Curia and Vicar General for the Archdiocese of Denver and assigned as the Pastor of Mother of God Catholic Church, in Denver.

 In 2005 he was named one of Time Magazine’s 25 most influential Hispanics in the United States, and in 2007 he was on a CNN’s list of “Notable Hispanics” in a web special celebrating “Hispanic Heritage Month”.